- What are the 3 Types of Internal Controls?

 Fortunately, there are many internal control frameworks available.
 For example, the Committee of Sponsoring Organizations of the Treadway Commission (COSO) developed a framework for designing, implementing, and evaluating internal controls.
 While the framework is not a legal requirement, it’s considered best practice and implemented by most companies in the US.
 Control activities are one of the five core components of the framework.

-In this article, you will learn about the three types of internal controls and see examples of each.
+In this guide, you will learn about the three types of internal controls and see examples of each.
 You will also learn about the main benefits of using internal controls, as well as their limitations.

 What are the 3 Types of Internal Controls?